gandhijs/Antimicrobial-Resistance-Gene-Detection/README.md

-# Antimicrobial-Resistance-Gene-Detection
+# AMR
-Snakemake workflow for detecting Antibiotic-Resistance Genes using raw paired-end DNA sequence data.
-The snakemake file utilizes the following tools which must be included in PATH.
+Snakemake pipeline for detecting Antibiotic-Resistance Genes using raw paired-end DNA sequence data.
+The snakemake file utilizes the following tools which must be included in the $PATH:

+  - Mash
+  - CG-pipeline
-- cg-pipeline
+  - Trimmomatic
-- trimmomatic
+  - Shovill
-- shovill
+  - Quast
-- resfinder
+  - Resfinder